AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 ### Add yourself as a user

-Now just like you did earlier, add yourself as a user to the Launch profile
+Now add yourself as a user to the Launch profile:

 1. Go to the **[!UICONTROL Users]** tab
 1. Click the **[!UICONTROL Add User]** button